Classification of rapids

 Consider varying conditions

 It is crucial to consider the changing conditions which can affect the level of difficulty and enjoyment of navigating a river.
-Water flow may vary due to seasons, precipitation, snowmelt or the action of dams.
+The water flow may vary due to seasons, precipitation, snowmelt or the action of dams.
 A higher flow rate can provide more challenge and excitement, while a lower flow rate can make the experience more accessible and relaxed.

 Before leaving, find out on the water level and make sure that the route is passable and authorized.
 Sites like Eauxvives.org Or Vigicrues can provide useful information about flow of rivers in France.